Kilkenni/sb.Teleport/readme.md

 Download as a folder and drop to `StarboundLocation/mods`. `/src` folder can be safely removed if you don't need access to source.

+## Usage

+Dialog tries its best to filter out all irrelevant destinations.
+Examples:

+- When on the player ship, "Warp to ship" is disabled
+- When in space, warp option without the mech is disabled
+- Quest-related destinations are disabled until unlocked
+- Unlike in vanilla dialog, you can deploy mech anywhere you can teleport.
+However, if a player has no mech (yet), the button will be red and deactivated.

 ## Development

 Source code is written in Typescript.
 Since Starbound doesn't deal with Typescript, it's converted into Lua with [TSTL](https://typescripttolua.github.io/) (Typescript-To-Lua transpiler).
 The command you'll need for that is `npm run build`.